CJ Baker is a published writer who recently started the podcast "Ongoing History of Protest Music."

-At times critics of the 1980s like to point out the superficial nature of much of the 80s music.
-But it should be noted that the 1980s was a surprisingly rich period for the evolution of the protest song.
-The causes that were protested, and the musical genres represented were very diverse.
+Critics of the 1980s like to point out the superficial nature of much of the '80s music.
+However, it should be noted that this decade was a surprisingly rich period for the evolution of the protest song.
+The causes that were protested and the musical genres represented were very diverse.
 The protest song definitely has become much more than a folk singer strumming his acoustic guitar.

-In the 1980s socially conscious rap music emerged as a form of urban folk music.
-From the underground, the US hardcore punk scene provided a voice for disenfranchised youth, much in the same way that UK punk scene did in the 70s.
+In the '80s socially conscious rap music emerged as a form of urban folk music.
+From the underground, the U.S. hardcore punk scene provided a voice for disenfranchised youth, much in the same way that UK punk scene did in the '70s.
 Also on the global front, there was a huge anti-apartheid protest movement that was developing.

-Here is a list of the 10 best protest songs of the 80s.
-Feel free to protest the list by letting me know if any of your personal favorites were excluded.
+Here is a list of the 10 best protest songs of the '80s.
+Feel free to protest the list by letting me know if any of your personal favourites were excluded.